Influence of field-like torque in synchronization of spin torque oscillators: Introduction

-However, the major issues in the system of coupled STOs are the formation of multistability and the decrease of frequency with respect to current.
-The nature of multistability prevents the system to exhibit stable synchronized oscillations for all initial conditions.
-Removing this multistability and making the system to exhibit stable synchronized oscillations are challenging tasks and have not yet been fully clarified.
-Also, a decrease in the frequency of synchronized oscillations while increasing current limits the enhancement of frequency beyond some value.
+In this connection, some of the important issues in understanding the nonlinear dynamics of the system of coupled STOs are the formation of steady states, multistability and the decrease of frequency with respect to current.
+The occurrence of steady states and multistable states prevents the system to exhibit stable synchronized oscillations for all initial conditions.
+Removing these steady states and multistability behaviour and making the system to exhibit stable synchronized oscillations for all initial conditions are important tasks and have not yet been fully clarified as far our understanding goes.
+Also, a decrease in the frequency of synchronized oscillations while increasing the current limits the enhancement of frequency beyond some specific value which is also a problem to be overcome with minimal efforts.

-In this paper, we study the mutual synchronization between two parallelly coupled STOs in the presence of field-like torque~\cite{tani:14,tani1:14,tani:15,guo:15}.
-By solving the Landau-Lifshitz-Gilbert-Slonczewski(LLGS) equation with the configuration of perpendicularly magnetized free layer and in-plane magnetized pinned layer, the analytical formula for the frequency of synchronized oscillations is derived~\cite{tani:14,tani:15,tomo:18}.
-The existence of multistability is confirmed and the impact of field-like torque on the STOs for the various strengths of coupling is observed.
-In the absence of field-like torque the two STOs show the existence of multistable states that include synchronized oscillations and steady state.
-The presence of field-like torque removes the multistability and makes the system to oscillate with in-phase synchronization.
-Further, the frequency of synchronized oscillations is also enhanced in the presence of field like torque.
-The onset of multistability in the absence of such a torque and the onset of monostability due to it are analytically verified.
+In this paper, we study the existence of steady states and multistable states in the absence of field-like torque, their removal and the mutual synchronization of the macrospin dynamics of a system of two parallelly coupled STOs in the presence of field-like torque~\cite{Zhang:prl,Zhang:prb,tani1:14,tani:15,guo:15,galda:16,hrkac,puliafito,erokhin}.
+By solving the associated stochastic Landau-Lifshitz-Gilbert-Slonczewski(sLLGS) equation with the configuration of perpendicularly magnetized free layer and in-plane magnetized pinned layer(as introduced in Sec.II), the analytical formula for the frequency of synchronized oscillations is derived in Sec.III.
+The existence of steady states and multistable states is confirmed and the impact of field-like torque on the STOs for various strengths of coupling is observed.
+In the absence of field-like torque the two STOs show the existence of steady states and synchronized oscillations.
+The presence of field-like torque removes the steady states and makes the system to oscillate with in-phase synchronization(Sec.
+III and Appendix).
+Further, the frequency of synchronized oscillations is also enhanced in the presence of field-like torque.
+The onset of steady states in the absence of such a torque and the onset of stable synchronized oscillations due to it are also analytically verified.